francisfeng/complete-directory-tree/README.md

 ## Note
 Device, FIFO and socket files are ignored.

-Directories without permissions will be included, but its files will be ignored.
+Directories without permissions will not be included.

 ## License
 MIT